If you have concerns

 If you are struggling emotionally during your pregnancy, you’re not alone.
+These emotions are all a normal part of such a big life change.
 Many expectant parents want to be happy and excited, but instead they feel anxious, worried, overwhelmed or numb.
-And while these emotions are all a normal part of such a big life change, if they’re stopping you from doing your daily routine or taking good care of yourself, you need to reach out for help.
+If they’re stopping you from doing your daily routine or taking good care of yourself, you need to reach out for help.

-If you are having thoughts of suicide or feel that you are in crisis, you must get help immediately.
-Go to your nearest emergency department or call the Crisis Line at 1.800.784.2433
+If you are having thoughts of suicide or feel that you are in crisis, get help immediately.
+Go to the nearest emergency department or call the Crisis Line at 1-800-784-2433.

 I’m bleeding!
 Am I having a miscarriage?

 Probably not, so try not to get too upset.
 Most women who have bleeding in early pregnancy go on to have healthy babies.
-However, bleeding can be a sign that something is wrong, it’s important to see a doctor as soon as possible.
+However, bleeding can be a sign that something is wrong, so see a doctor as soon as possible.
 Do not insert anything into your vagina while bleeding; use pads, not tampons.
-If you have any of these symptoms while experiencing bleeding, you must go to your nearest emergency department:
+If you have any of these symptoms while experiencing bleeding, go to your nearest emergency department:

 • You are bleeding so much that you are soaking though more than two pads per hour

 • You have painful abdominal cramps (more than mild menstrual cramps)